brille/brille/docs/motivation.rst

 The first Brillouin zone may contain redundant information depending on the Point group symmetry of the Space group.
-If the two-dimensional hexagonal lattice above possesses a six-fold rotation axis perpendicular to the plane, so the information within each first Brillouin zone is repeated six times, so the zone can be *reduced*.
+If the two-dimensional hexagonal lattice above possesses a six-fold rotation axis perpendicular to the plane, so that the information within each first Brillouin zone is repeated six times, then the zone can be *reduced*.
 The definition of an irreducible zone is not unique, but one choice for this Reciprocal lattice is shown below